overminder/kitchen-sink/writings/kotlin-compiler/everything.md

 DeclarationDescriptor seems to be a high-level IR with type analyzed.
 It contains both the expr tree and the types.

+#### LazyTopDownAnalyzer

-- compiler.frontend.LazyTopDownAnalyzer (analyzeDeclarations etc) seems to be the psi analyzer.
-It returns an AnalysisResult which contains a ModuleDescriptor and a BindingContext.
+compiler.frontend.LazyTopDownAnalyzer seems to be the psi analyzer.
+(Is there another analyzer that's not lazy?)

+analyzeDeclarations returns an AnalysisResult which contains a ModuleDescriptor and a BindingContext.

 ### core.descriptor -> FIR